austinlparker/deserted-island-devops/content/about.md

 title = "About"
 +++

-Deserted Island DevOps is a single-day virtual event, to be livestreamed on twitch.tv/desertedislandtv on April 30th, 2021.
+Deserted Island DevOps is a single-day virtual event, to be livestreamed on twitch.tv/desertedislandtv on September 14th and 15th, 2022.
 All presentations will take place in the world of Animal Crossing: New Horizons.

 As this is a community event that's free to attend, we encourage viewers or anyone that gets something out of the talks to make a donation to the conference's preferred charity, [The Trevor Project](https://www.thetrevorproject.org/).